How Much Does It Cost To Install Kitchen Cabinets?

 Cherry Wood Kitchen Cabinets

 Historically, framed cabinets are the most commonly produced type of cabinet.
-This 1”–1 ½” frame is essentially like a picture frame that runs around the perimeter’s front face.
+This 1”–1 ½” frame is necessarily like a picture frame that runs around the perimeter’s front face.
 In this type of cabinet, the doors are attached to the frame, which provides structural integrity to the cabinet.
 This type of construction allows for a customized look with either traditional or inset doors.

 Another difference with the frameless design is that there is no vertical center support where the doors close, making it easier to access the cabinet contents and allowing for the storage of wider objects.
 Generally, another benefit of the frameless construction is that the drawers in a frameless cabinet are wider because there is no frame on either side taking up space.

-Modern Kitchen Cabinets
+Modern Frameless Kitchen Cabinets

 Doors come in a range of designs including the following:

-Full Overlays – None of the front face of the cabinet is visible between doors and drawers.
+- Full Overlays – None of the front face of the cabinet is visible between doors and drawers.
 The gap between doors can be as little as ⅛”.
 Less traditional in appearance, more contemporary look and feel.
 A more expensive design choice.

 The interior hinges, drawer rails, handles, pulls, and knobs have a functional task as well as finish out the look of your install.
 Most exterior hardware is made from ceramic, crystal, plastic, or metal.
 Ceramics, plastic, and crystal will come in a range of colors, and the metal options include brass, brushed chrome, and stainless steel.
 Your cabinet installer can advise what works best with the type of cabinets you choose.
 Prices for these exterior pieces range from $2 to $30 or more each.